 An inclusive community facility for recreation and leisure.

-The Remington YMCA serves Calgary and the surrounding area as a polestar for health, wellness, and community.
+The Remington YMCA in Quarry Park (Remington YMCA) serves Calgary and the surrounding area as a polestar for health, wellness, and community.
 The YMCA’s expansive glazing and bright, open spaces invoke a sense of connection, sparking interest and encouraging participation.
-As a bustling hub in a new urban community, the facility contributes to building vibrant communities with features such as leisure and competition pools, a hot tub and sauna, a gymnasium, running track, fitness area, daycare, childminding, and public library.
+As a bustling hub in a new urban community, the facility contributes to building vibrant communities with features such as leisure and competition pools, a hot tub and sauna, a gymnasium, running track, fitness area, daycare, and public library.

 Guided by the goal to create an inclusive and connected interior environment, GEC developed a functional program that maximizes connections between program elements.
 While traditional wellness facilities typically separate each program element, the Remington YMCA celebrates the integration of activities.
 From the central spine of the facility, users can see the natatorium, the glass-walled gymnasium, the library and the daycare.
 One central control point leads a visitor to each distinct activity area.
 Extensive glazing allows natural light to illuminate most spaces and visually connects users with the outdoors.
 Timber is used prominently throughout the facility for its structural, aesthetic, and sustainable qualities.
 The glulam beams run the length of the facility supporting the long-span spaces and lending a natural warmth to the urban facility.